ether/etherpad-lite-jquery-plugin/README.md

 # Description

-The Etherpad jQuery Plugin Example plugin easily allows you to add a pad from Etherpad in a web page.
-It injects the pad contents into a div using iframes.
+The Etherpad jQuery Plugin Example plugin easily allows you to add and access a pad from Etherpad in a web page.
+The plugin injects the pad contents into a div using iframes.
+It can also read the contents of a Pad and write it to a div.

 # Usage
 <p>Include jQuery.js, include etherpad.js, assign a pad to a div.
 If you get confused look at the examples in index.html</p>